 We abide by laws, byelaws and the Countryside Code

-We will always seek the landowner’s permission before foraying, and provide a list of fungi found.
+We always seek the landowner’s permission before foraying, and provide a list of fungi found.

-We will explain to the owner the reasons for the foray.
+We explain to the owner the reasons for the foray.

-We will collect minimum quantities, only sufficient for analysis and identification.
+We only collect minimum quantities sufficient for analysis and identification.

-We will minimise disturbance to the leaf litter, logs, soil and other features.
+We minimise disturbance to the leaf litter, logs, soil and other features.

 Ancient woodlands and natural grasslands can contain a rich variety of different types of fungi and may include rare species.
 Particular care will be taken when collecting from these sites.

 Dogs are not allowed on Forays.
 They are prohibited on many of the sites that we study (private land, SSSIs and Nature Reserves).